How you’ll benefit from an EV solar-ready charger

 20 September 2024EV charger connector types: what you need to know

 Regardless of whether you’re using your home car charger or a public charge point to fuel your electric vehicle (EV), there is no single EV charging connector that plugs in and powers all cars.
+Rather, there are several charger connector types.

 These all serve the same purpose, which is to safely and effectively charge and recharge your battery.
 But it’s essential you know which type to use for your electric car so that, no matter where you are, you’re not faced with any challenges when it comes to topping up your battery.